Venla award

 Venla was a Finnish television award.
 It was awarded annually between 1982 and 2010, after which it was replaced by the Golden Venla gala and award.

-The drama and entertainment judges award prizes in eleven categories.
-Yleisövenla ("Public Venla") is selected by the public.
-Additionally both kinds of judges may award a Special Venla.
+The drama and entertainment judges award prizes in eleven categories by show type and personal function.
+In addition, Yleisövenla ("Public Venla") is selected by the public and both kinds of judges may award a Special Venla.
 Thus, 12–14 Venlas are awarded every year, often 13.

 The five biggest Finnish television channels take part in the event: Yle TV1, Yle TV2, MTV3, Nelonen, and Yle Fem.

 The Venla Gala is arranged every January by one of the partaking channels.